PrestonLis/SocrataPartner/readme.md

 ```
 Will then proceed to load a .csv file in the directory with status codes being scraped, with a progress bar indicating how far into the process you are.

+Once finihsed, a .csv will be found in the working folder with all status codes.